 Over the last few weeks I’ve been trying to structure my blogs around themes instead of simply writing one-off articles.
 The first series I did focused on the five factors affecting product development.
-While I was doing this, Corona happened.
-So, I dedicated a few posts to that.
 Continuing in this theme, I will now focus on every start-up’s holy grail and every start-up’s nightmare: the Minimum Viable Product (MVP).
 My idea is to set the scene with a bit of context, dispel some common myths, focus on three essentials, and then bring it all together.
 The examples I will use are likely to be the usual suspects; kebabs and coffee.
 All of this is my take on the matter.
 If you look on the Internet, you will find many different opinions.

-As a product development house, my company Equitus Engineering Limited often speaks to start-ups.
+As a design, engineering and innovations company, Equitus often speaks to start-ups.
 A common theme in the start-up field is a great idea but little to no cash and no resources to deliver on that idea.
 A misconception associated with this situation is that ‘since we don’t have cash to make a full product, let’s do a minimum viable product (MVP)‘.
 This is a bit like saying, since we don’t have enough cash to make a kebab, let’s just have some yogurt and spices.

 So, what exactly is a Minimum Viable Product and why is it important?